Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Mergeability Metrics

 \subsection{Activation-Based Metrics}

 To complement weight-space analysis with functional insights, we measure how similarly models process identical inputs.
-We use a calibration set $\mathcal{D}_{\text{cal}}$ ($10$ random samples per task) to extract activations from the final encoder layer.
+We use a calibration set $\mathcal{D}_{\text{cal}}$, unified from $10$ random samples per task, to extract activations from the final encoder layer.

 \begin{itemize} \item \textbf{Activation $L_2$ Distance}: The Euclidean distance between mean activations across calibration samples.

 \item \textbf{Activation Cosine Similarity}: The directional alignment of mean activation vectors.